princesinha19/reprothereum.js/README.md

 A JavaScript library, to reproduce issues releated to ethereum javsacript libraries.

+# !
+Alert
+This repository is under development phase.
+API's are only available for Eth module of web3.js.
+So, Any contributions will be appreciated.

 ## Installation:
 1. Start a geth node.
 Run it on the port 8545.
 2. run the command "npm run build".